awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 ## Troubleshooting failed ApplicationStop, BeforeBlockTraffic, and AfterBlockTraffic deployment lifecycle events<a name="troubleshooting-deployments-lifecycle-event-failures"></a>

-During a deployment, the AWS CodeDeploy agent runs the scripts specified for ApplicationStop, BeforeBlockTraffic, and AfterBlockTraffic in the AppSpec file from the *previous* successful deployment\. \(All other scripts are run from the AppSpec file in the current deployment\.\) If one of these scripts contains an error and does not run successfully, the deployment can fail\.
+During a deployment, the CodeDeploy agent runs the scripts specified for ApplicationStop, BeforeBlockTraffic, and AfterBlockTraffic in the AppSpec file from the *previous* successful deployment\. \(All other scripts are run from the AppSpec file in the current deployment\.\) If one of these scripts contains an error and does not run successfully, the deployment can fail\.

 Possible reasons for these failures include:
-+ The AWS CodeDeploy agent finds the `deployment-group-id_last_successful_install` file in the correct location, but the location listed in the `deployment-group-id_last_successful_install` file does not exist\.
++ The CodeDeploy agent finds the `deployment-group-id_last_successful_install` file in the correct location, but the location listed in the `deployment-group-id_last_successful_install` file does not exist\.

   **On Amazon Linux, Ubuntu Server, and RHEL instances**, this file must exist in `/opt/codedeploy-agent/deployment-root/deployment-instructions`\.